itaifish/Sprocket-Pan/README.md

   - Secret encryption when stored locally? idk
 - Inputs/outputs besides JSON
 - Command Pallete
 - Run Sprocket Pan in CLI
+- Automatic Updates (No need to redownload the program)